-Juniper Networks is leading the revolution in networking, making it one of the most exciting technology companies in Silicon Valley today.
+Juniper Networks License is leading the revolution in networking, making it one of the most exciting technology companies in Silicon Valley today.
 Since being founded by Pradeep Sindhu, Dennis Ferguson, and Bjorn Liencres nearly 20 years ago, Juniper’s sole mission has been to create innovative products and solutions that meet the growing demands of the connected world.
 Juniper Networks [NYSE: JNPR] is headquartered in Sunnyvale, California, with over 9,000 employees in 70 countries and nearly $5 billion in revenue.
 Our customers include the top 100 global service providers and 30,000 enterprises, including the Global Fortune 100 as well as hundreds of federal, state and local government agencies and higher educational organizations.
 At Juniper Networks, we believe the network is the single greatest vehicle for knowledge, understanding, and human advancement that the world has ever known.
 Now more than ever, the world needs network innovation to connect ideas and unleash our full potential.
 Juniper is taking a new approach to the network — one that is intelligent, agile, secure and open to any vendor and any network environment.
 To learn more about Juniper, products, and our vision for the decade ahead, visit our site at www.juniper.net.

 Next-Generation Firewalls – SRX